All hail The Crown at Bray

-The building feels Tudor (though that’s total guesswork on my part) with white render and black wooden external beams).
+The building feels Tudor (though that’s total guesswork) with white render and black wooden external beams).
 Apparently King Charles II used to stop in for a beer while he was galloping off to see his mistress Nell Gwyn.
 For such a small village, it’s had a pretty saucy history with the royals.

 Scoff and quaff

 The menu comes on a Covid-safe QR, which you zap with your smartphone camera and magically pops up the screen.
 It’s the future, go with it – just make sure your phone is charged.
 The menus change regularly to make use of the freshest ingredients, but the menu always features Crown classics, and you can’t go wrong with the prawn cocktail, burger or fish and chips.
 I’ve tried them all and they’re delicious.

 The food and the prices are gastro-pubby.
 Starters are either side of £10, the mains are between £18-23, with the ribeye steak hoiking you up into £32+ once sides come in at £4.75 each.
 They offer a simple kids menu too – and they know their audience.
 Mac n cheese, cheese burger.
 Nothing faffy to cause a mini meltdown.